lifewatch/pyhydrophone/README.md

 ```

 ## How to use
-pyhydrophone allows to create an object which represents the hydrophone so you can just pass the hydrophone object from one function to another of your analysis without repeating all the parameters.
+pyhydrophone allows to create an object which represents the hydrophone so you can just pass the hydrophone object from
+one function to another of your analysis without repeating all the parameters.

-The object has some extra functions as reading the datetime when it was recorded (usually it is stored in the file name, but some times there is an extra metadata file).
+The object has some extra functions as reading the datetime when it was recorded (usually it is stored in the file name,
+but sometimes there is an extra metadata file).

 The normal use would be to create the hydrophone object and then start reading your files.
-Every time you want to know the datetime of your file you would do:
+Every time you want to know
+the datetime of your file you would do:
 ```
 hydrophone.get_name_date(path_to_your_file)
 ```